28 B2B Website Design Terms You Should Know [Infographic]

 - Footer – Found at the bottom of a website, the footer serves as a secondary section for the more technical information.
 Some footers might include more contact information, another menu, company policies, links to privacy and terms and conditions pages.

-- Body – This area is the section that includes the actual content or text describing that page.
+- Body – This area is the section that includes the actual content of text describing that page.

 - HTML – (HyperText Markup Language) – The standard format for web pages.
-Every web page contains HTML tags that defines the page’s layout.
+Every web page contains HTML tags that define the page’s layout.

 - CSS – (Cascading Style Sheets) – A formatting document that improves HTML layout.